FragmentRetro: A Quadratic Retrosynthetic Method Based on Fragmentation Algorithms: Conclusion

 \section{Conclusion}

 FragmentRetro provides a scalable framework for fragment-based retrosynthesis, achieving quadratic complexity through stock-aware fragment exploration and pruning.
 While FragmentRetro does not explicitly return a DAG, it performs the same core task as other retrosynthetic methods: identifying chemically valid decompositions of a target molecule into known precursors.
+Its outputs provide sets of fragment combinations that capture aspects of both single-step (individual disconnections) and multistep (multiple simultaneous combinations) approaches, although the method does not define the exact sequence of reactions or BBs.
 DAG construction is a post-processing step that depends on the fragment connectivity and can be layered atop our approach.
 Therefore, comparing the search complexity of FragmentRetro to tree search and DMS methods is both appropriate and informative.
 Unlike DMS and tree-search methods that do not rely on template-based single-step models, FragmentRetro remains compatible with atom mapping tools, making it a flexible approach for retrosynthetic planning.
+However, FragmentRetro is not a route-level synthesis planning tool in its current form.
+Mapping solutions and BBs to fully elaborated synthetic routes (forming a DAG) would be required to enable direct route quality comparisons across different methods, potentially using top-\(k\) accuracy as an evaluation metric.
 Future work may focus on integrating cost-aware metrics and experimental validation to further refine its applicability.
-Additionally, mapping solutions and BBs to fully elaborated synthetic routes (form DAG) could enable direct route quality comparisons across different methods, potentially using top-\(k\) accuracy as an evaluation metric.

 This work also presents the first formal computational analysis of different retrosynthetic approaches.
 We establish that tree-search methods scale exponentially as \(\mathcal{O}(b^{h})\), DMS has a polynomial complexity of \(\mathcal{O}(h^{6})\), and FragmentRetro achieves \(\mathcal{O}(h^{2})\) complexity, with the caveat that its runtime scales linearly with the stock set size.
 However, we show that substructure matching exhibits strong parallelization efficiency, particularly when applied to large building block datasets such as Buyables.
 Given the trade-offs between computational cost and solved rates, an efficient retrosynthesis pipeline could adopt a tiered approach: first applying FragmentRetro for rapid exploration, then leveraging DMS for higher route quality, and finally resorting to tree-search methods when higher solved rates are required.
 Overall, FragmentRetro represents a promising direction for fragment-based retrosynthesis, offering a computationally efficient option that complements existing methods.